ros2/design/articles/183_ros2_threat_model.md

       </ul>
     </td>
     <td></td>
-    <td>A separate user account with disk quota enabled my be a solution but
+    <td>A separate user account with disk quota enabled may be a solution but
 this needs to be demonstrated.</td>
   </tr>